You Made it!

 I know you're busy leading your company, so the fact that you took time to read this means everything.

-People ask me why I chose to specialise in entertainment executives instead of casting a wider net.
+People ask me why I chose to niche-down to live entertainment executives instead of casting a wider net.

-Here's the truth: after 20 years in this industry, I know our firsthand how many incredible humans create magic every single day in our industry.
+Here's the truth: after 20 years in this industry, I know firsthand how many incredible humans create magic every single day.

-But most of you are invisible online and that hurts my heart.
+But most are invisible online and that hurts my heart.

 You deserve to be known for the sheer creative genius you are.